zeux/calm/README.md

 `fp8` corresponds to 8-bit floating point (e5m2).
 Using `fp8` carries a ~0.5% perplexity penalty at almost double the inference speed and half the model size. e4m3 variant of `fp8` would result in a much smaller perplexity penalty (~0.1%) with basic tensor scaling, but it's currently not used because of performance issues wrt floating-point conversion.

 `gf4` corresponds to 4-bit grouped floating point (8 values are stored in 32 bits using 3 bit quantized scale per value and one fp8 group scale).
-Using `gf4` currently carries a ~5% perplexity penalty but increases inference speed by ~75% and halves the model size compared to `fp8`.
-Quantization code is currently naive and further improvements are planned.
+Using `gf4` currently carries a perplexity penalty but increases inference speed by ~75% and halves the model size compared to `fp8`.
 Unlike llama.cpp's K-quants, `gf4` quantization is pure and uniform - all layers are quantized to exactly 4 bits per weight.

 KV cache is using `fp16` by default; when using longer contexts (> 4096), CUDA implementation automatically switches to `fp8` to improve memory/performance.
 This comes at a small perplexity cost.